orientechnologies/orientdb-docs/tuning/Performance-Tuning-Graph.md

 You can avoid the creation of a new ODocument for each new vertex by reusing it with ODocument.reset() method that clears the instance making it ready for a new insert operation.
 Bear in mind that you will need to assign the document with the proper class after resetting as it is done in the code below.

-*NOTE: This trick works ONLY IN NON-TRANSACTIONAL contexts, because during transactions the documents could be kept in memory until commit.*
+>**NOTE**: This trick works *ONLY IN NON-TRANSACTIONAL* contexts, because during transactions the documents could be kept in memory until commit.

 Example:
 ```java